LeiNiclas/Rhythmapper/README.md

 ## 📁 Directory structure
 Below is an overview of how the project files are structured.
-Note that directories, which are not existing on the repo (and which you would have to create on your own), are marked with an [ / ] in the comment next to it.
+Note that directories, which are non-existent on the repo (and which you would have to create on your own), are marked with an [ / ] in the comment next to it.

 ```
 root
-|
-|-- feature_norm_stats.json    # Stores generated feature normalization statistics.
 |
 |-- guiConfigEditor.py         # Provides an interactive GUI for editing and executing pipeline steps.
 |